 The University of Maryland Nanoscale Imaging Spectroscopy and Properties Laboratory

-- The 2014 Winter Short Courses on SEM, FIB, and TEM will be held from January 14th through January 31st.
+- The 2014 Summer Short Courses on SEM, FIB, and TEM will be held from June 17th through July 3rd.
 Please click here for more information.

 NISPLab LocationThe Nanoscale Imaging, Spectroscopy, and Properties Laboratory (NISPLab), located in Room 1237 of the Jeong H. Kim Engineering Building, is one of the laboratories of the University of Maryland NanoCenter.